 An index to journal articles on science and geography.
 Contains some articles in full-text.

-This new generation digital product delivers an identical replica of SMH printed editions, approximately one month behind.
+This new generation digital product delivers an identical replica of SMH printed editions.
 It contains every article, photo, table, advertisement, cartoon, page and section published in the newspaper.
 The only exception is some inserts such as magazines type format.